merledu/cachefy/README.md

 An CHISEL Framework that provides Plun n Play API for connecting Caches in any of your CHISEL designs.

+This Framework works in sync with [Jigsaw](https://github.com/merledu/jigsaw) Framework which provides memory devices in CHISEL designs, with which caches can be connected on.

 This is not a standalone repository.
 It is a part of [SoC-Now-Generator](https://github.com/merledu/SoC-Now-Generator) .